 Self Help Resources.

-Below is information and links with suggestions and information for dealing with normal transitional stresses of college as well as some specific problems you or your friends may be dealing with.
-You will also find some online resources and some information about local support groups that are off campus.
+Below are links with suggestions and information for dealing with normal transitional stresses of college as well as some specific problems you or your friends may be dealing with.
+You will also find some online resources and some information about local support groups that are off-campus.
 Check back from time to time, as more helpful information may be added.

 Please note that nothing listed here is meant to replace professional advice or care.
 If you are a Drew student, counseling services can be arranged by coming to the James A. McClintock Center for Counseling and Psychological Services.
 The McClintock Center is located next to Health Services in Holloway Annex.
-During the Academic year our office hours are Monday – Friday from 9 am – 5 pm.
-For off campus assistance, you may access our referral list.
+During the Academic year, our office hours are Monday – Friday from 9 am-Noon and 1 pm– 5 pm.
+For off-campus assistance, you may access our referral list.

 Do not hesitate to get help.
 View tutoring and academic coaching like athletic coaching – as a valuable resource to help you learn and improve.

 Many people find that any kind of stress can negatively impact their studies.
 Counseling, psychotherapy, or medication may help, but you should also use as much academic support as you need.
 That little bit of extra help can keep you on track and make the semester more successful.

 from Rewire – Change Your Brain by Richard O’Connor, Ph.D.

 Procrastination is perhaps the most familiar and universal form of self-destructive behavior.
 The research shows that almost everyone does it.
 And it seems to be becoming a greater social problem.
 In the 1970s, less than 5 percent of people in the U.S. felt that procrastination was a personal problem, while today that figure is between 20 and 25 percent.
 And no wonder—look at all the instant gratification and distractions available to us today, while whatever satisfaction we used to get from work has substantially decreased.